slevinas/zigi_qa_wolf_take_home/README.md

 In this implementation i'm Collecting EXACTLY the first 100 articles and storing them into an array and then pass that array to a utility function to validate that it is sorted from newest to oldest.
+Also i've chosen to use a different way of collecting the array . without relating it to the row above.

+### Solution 3 using Playwright Test as the main file and index as utility.
+#### file: `index.js`.
+And `hackerNewsTest.spec.js`

+In this implementation i'm Collecting EXACTLY the first 100 articles and storing them into an array and then pass that array to a utility function to validate that it is sorted from newest to oldest.
+Also i've chosen to use a different way of collecting the array . without relating it to the row above.

 ### Question 2